mr-metschnikowia/Gene-Finder/README.md

 # Primer Designer
-Simple algorithm to design primers for PCR of a gene of interest.
+Simple algorithm to design primers for PCR.